yebyyy/yebyyy/README.md

 - 👋 Hi, I’m Xiaomeng Ye aka @Yebyyy
-- 👀 I’m interested in Software Development, Machine Learning, Deep Learning, and General AI stuff
+- 👀 I’m interested in Machine Learning, Deep Learning, and General AI stuff
-- 🌱 I’m currently learning tokenization for LLMs
+- 🌱 I’m currently learning to build RNNs and Transformers from scratch
-- 💞️ I’m working on building a facial recognition model, a full stack AI chatbot and a model for football(soccer) match video analysis based on Yolo
+- 💞️ I’m also working on a model for football(soccer) match video analysis based on Yolo5x
 - 📫 How to reach me: My Personal React Website: https://www.yebyyy.com
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I played violin for 12 years and I am currently playing in GTSO (Georgia Tech Symphony Orchesta).
 I am also a Man City fan!